Ursula Pistorius: Political career

-She represented the Constituency Osnarbrück-East from the 9th to the 11th legislative period of the Landtag of Lower Saxony.
+She represented the Constituency Osnabrück-East from the 9th to the 11th legislative period of the Landtag of Lower Saxony.
 She won her constituency directly (Direktmandat) (Note: Due to the German electoral system it is possible for a candidate to fail to win in their First-past-the-post constituency and still enter the Landtag.) in the elections of 1978, 1982 and 1986 respectively.
 She was deputy chairwoman of the SPD parliamentary caucus in the Landtag from 21 June 1986, to 20 June 1990.

 Personal life

 She married Ludwig Pistorius (1923–2009) with whom she had three sons born in 1956, 1960 and 1962 respectively.
 She quit her job after giving birth to her first son.
-Pistorius' second son is Boris Pistorius, a SPD-politician who was lord mayor of Osnarbrück and is the current Federal Minister of Defence since 19 January 2023.
+Pistorius' second son is Boris Pistorius, an SPD-politician who was lord mayor of Osnabrück and is the current Federal Minister of Defence since 19 January 2023.

-After her retirement she started a Seniorenstudium (senior studies) and travelled through eastern Europe.
-In 2015 she died at the age of 82 following a short, heavy illness.
+After her retirement, she started a Seniorenstudium (senior studies) and travelled through eastern Europe.
+In 2015, she died at the age of 82 following a short, heavy illness.